-Maybe you’ve heard of psyllium fiber since it’s a natural laxative.
+Maybe you’ve heard of psyllium husk fiber or maybe it's new to you.
 If you’ve been reading our blog for a while (thank you, OGs!) then you know that fiber is our passion.
 Well, psyllium husk is a soluble fiber and it has amazing benefits.
 We’ve narrowed it down to just ten for this blog post.

 Everything You Need to Know About Psyllium Husk

 It’s okay if you don’t know what psyllium husk is yet!
-Meet your new BFF.
-Psyllium is a type of fiber that comes from the husk of Plantago ovata plant’s seeds.
-This plant is a shrub-like plant that grows all over the world, but is mainly found in India.
+Meet your new BFF (best fiber friend).
+Psyllium is a type of fiber that comes from the husk of the Plantago ovata plant’s seeds.
+This plant is a shrub-like plant that grows all over the world but is mainly found in India.
 It’s a natural soluble fiber source that absorbs water, softens your stool, and promotes digestive cleansing.
 And spoiler alert: it’s one of the main ingredients in Bonny!

 (And since we know you’re probably wondering: it’s pronounced “si-lee-um.”
 You can basically pretend the P isn’t there!)

-The only thing psyllium husk loves more than you will love it, is water!
+The only thing to know is that psyllium husk loves water!
 When psyllium husk meets the water in your gut, they swell together and form a gelatin-like mass that helps transport all the waste through your intestinal tract.
 Talk about a win-win!

-While psyllium husk is mostly known as a laxative (the same way J. Lo is known more for her dancing than her acting), it is actually beneficial for a bunch of other body parts, like your heart and pancreas.
+While psyllium husk is mostly known as a laxative, it is actually beneficial for a bunch of other body parts, like your heart and pancreas.
 Let’s get into the many amazing benefits of psyllium husk.

 Top 10 Psyllium Husk Benefits for You